-Throughout the 20th century Mozambique has been targeted as a country rich in hydrocarbons resources but due to political and economic factors, only in the past 20 years, has that sector gain the deserved attention with international players settling in the country with the purpose of exploring the resources.
-According to the Mozambican National Petroleum Institute, Mozambique has proved natural gas reserves of over 100 trillion cubic feet, which sets it in the lead for one of the African countries with the largest proved natural gas reserves.
+Almost 60 years after the first discoveries of petroleum in the Mozambican territory, only in the past 20 years has that sector gain the deserved attention with international players settling in the country with the purpose of exploring the resources.
+According to the Mozambican National Petroleum Institute (Instituto Nacional de Petróleo - INP), Mozambique has proved natural gas reserves of over 100 trillion cubic feet, which sets it in the lead for one of the African countries with the largest proved natural gas reserves.

-In the past eight years, besides the already well established onshore fields located in Pande and Temane in the province of Inhambane, south of Mozambique, which holds proven reserves of 2.6 trillion cubic feet (TCF) (operated by Sasol, a South African energy firm which, after processing of the gas in Temane in a central processing facility, exports natural gas via a 865 km pipeline that connects the Pande and Temane fields to South Africa), the Rovuma Basin area has been in the spotlight, close to the border of Tanzania, more specifically Areas 1 and 4, both offshore, due to the discovery of over 180 tcf of natural gas reserves .
+After five licensing rounds (the first held in 1984 and all other four from 2005 to 2014), besides the already well established onshore fields located in Pande and Temane in the province of Inhambane, south of Mozambique, which holds proven reserves of 2.6 trillion cubic feet (TCF) (which has been operated by Sasol, a South African energy firm which, after processing of the gas in Temane in a central processing facility, exports natural gas via a 865 km pipeline that connects the Pande and Temane fields to South Africa), the discoveries in the Rovuma Basin area , close to the border of Tanzania, more specifically Areas 1 and 4, both offshore, have put Mozambique in the spotlight, due to the discovery of over 180 TCF of natural gas reserves.

-The main players in Areas 1 and 4 of the Rovuma Basin include Total (which acquired the American company Anadarko), Exxon Mobil, ENI, Mitsui, Galp Energia, Kogas, Oil India, Barhat Petroleum, among others.
-The allure of such large reserves has caught the interest of these multinational oil and gas companies which have been approving the final investment decisions, summing up to billions of dollars in investment on the construction of a Liquified Natural Gas (LNG) and a Floating Liquified Natural Gas production facility (FLNG), to process the natural gas of the Rovuma Basin, with a capacity to produce up to 20 million tonnes per year starting from 2023 (current estimate).
+The main players in Areas 1 and 4 of the Rovuma Basin include Total (which acquired the American company Anadarko) Mitsui, ENH (owned by the Mozambican Government), PTTEP, BPRL Ventures, ONGC Videsh, Beas, Exxon Mobil, ENI, CNPC, Galp, Kogas.
+The allure of such large reserves has caught the interest of these multinational oil and gas companies which have already (in case of Total in Area 1)or may approve in the near future (in case of Exxon Mobil in Area 4) the final investment decisions, summing up to billions of dollars in investment on the construction of a Liquified Natural Gas (LNG) and a Floating Liquified Natural Gas production facility (FLNG), to process the natural gas of the Rovuma Basin, with a capacity to produce up to 20 million tonnes per year starting from 2024 (current estimate).

-Compared to the country's natural gas sector, the oil sector in Mozambique is relatively incipient.
+Compared to the country's natural gas sector, the oil sector in Mozambique is still relatively incipient.